Algorithm-Arena/weekly-challenge-1-stockfish-chess/README.md

 * There are no restrictions in terms of tech stack.

 How to submit a solution:
-* Deadline to submit is Saturday Midnight PST (US West Coast).
+* Deadline to submit is Saturday January 20th evening at Midnight PST (US West Coast).
 * Open an issue on this repo titled "Submission - &lt;Name of your submission&gt;"
 * It must contain a short video showing the submission in action
 * It must contain an explanation on how to try it